 Using this ‘hybrid’ method of communication, marketing teams can run offline Direct Mail campaigns concurrently with online efforts in order to push recipients towards their landing page.
 Leads can even be tracked from the direct mail campaign using a personalised URL (or PURL) to measure the response from their target audience.

 With a response tracking mechanism in place, you can now see quite comprehensively just how effective direct marketing can be for your brand or your business.
 Certainly when looking at Direct Mail and Facebook and Google side by side, the cost per acquisition for Direct Mail is much lower than it’s ‘fancier and modern’ online counterparts.
-So much so, we’re seeing marketing spend on digital channels reduce drastically in what has become a crowded space to penetrate to get your message across.
+So much so, we’re seeing marketing spend on digital channels reduce drastically in what has become a crowded space to penetrate and get your message across.

 What is important to remember here is, as with any marketing campaign or channel, persistence is key.
 A one-time foray into the world of Direct Mailing just won’t garner the results you are craving.
 It’s about delivering the right message, to the right people, at the right time.
 The chances of you nailing that at the first attempt are slim to none.
 In order to maximise your chances of capturing your target audience’s attention, the data work you do before an envelope has even been enclosed is crucial.
 Really think about who your target audience is, or who you would like it to be, and consider the best possible ways you can convey your message to them.